apache/pekko/docs/src/main/paradox/persistence.md

 Special care should be given when shutting down persistent actors from the outside.
-With normal Actors it is often acceptable to use the special @ref:[PoisonPill](actors.md#poison-pill) message to signal to an Actor that it should stop itself once it receives this message – in fact this message is handled automatically by Akka, leaving the target actor no way to refuse stopping itself when given a poison pill.
+With normal Actors it is often acceptable to use the special @ref:[PoisonPill](actors.md#poison-pill) message to signal to an Actor that it should stop itself once it receives this message – in fact this message is handled automatically by Pekko, leaving the target actor no way to refuse stopping itself when given a poison pill.

 This can be dangerous when used with `PersistentActor` due to the fact that incoming commands are *stashed* while the persistent actor is awaiting confirmation from the Journal that events have been written when @scala[@scaladoc[persist()](pekko.persistence.PersistentActor#persist[A](event:A)(handler:A=%3EUnit):Unit)]@java[@javadoc[persist()](pekko.persistence.AbstractPersistentActorLike#persist(A,org.apache.pekko.japi.Procedure))] was used.